alexantSWE/tsukiyoPDF/README.md

 Which is ironic, given the current state of the code resembles more of a frantic, caffeine-fueled coding session during a power outage with only a flickering candle for light.
 But hey, aspirations!

+but not really, more like , I wanted something cool sounding that related to the final destionation this project plans to arrive at(which is, dark mode support, hence the moon thingie in the name)
 ---

 ## 💡 Genesis: Why This Digital Masochism?